 In addition, this day was also created to provide direct focus to the milk industry and publicize the various activities connected with it.
 In fact, the dairy industry supports the livelihoods of approximately 1 billion people throughout the world!

-But even before this day was created in 2001, Milk Day was celebrated by some other nations throughout history.
+But even before this day was founded in 2001, Milk Day was celebrated by some other nations throughout history.
 In the British Isles, for example, a Milk Day celebration (“Imbolc” – Celtic for “milk”) took place in the pre-Christian era.

 Considering the fact that over six billion people worldwide consume milk and dairy, it’s no surprise there was a need to celebrate this healthy, delicious beverage!